delving/schemaleon/docs/storage.md

 # Schemaleon Storage

 There are two parts to the system of storing data behind the platform, the XML database is used for documents, and the media files are stored on the file system.
 The documents must be searchable by content, and the media files are always referred to from documents so they must be consistently organized and named.
+The chosen naming is a hash of the file's content, so that identical files are not stored more than once.

 The entire XML content of the document database can be downloaded on demand by administrators at any time in the form of a *tar-gzip* archive, for backup or other purposes, which makes the storage completely transparent.
 Within the archive the files are organized and appear exactly as they do in the database itself so a subsequent import is straightforward.

 ## BaseX Database Structure

-The database structure is as follows:
+The global database structure is as follows, where **schemaName** and **groupId** are deployment choices:

 	/schemas/shared
-	/shared/<schema>
 	/schemas/primary
-	/primary/<group>/<schema>/
+	/shared/<schemaName>
+	/primary/<groupId>/<schema>/
 	/vocabulary
 	/people/groups
 	/people/users
 	/i18n
 	/log

-Two of the above sections of the database actually correspond to multiple actual directories, since documents are always stored in collections according the the name of the schema to which they belong.
+The dynamically named sections of the database (where schema and group are named by administrators actually correspond to multiple actual directories, since documents are always stored in collections according the the name of the schema to which they belong.
 The shared documents are structured directly that way, while the primary documents are first dividied into sections according to the group of users to which they belong.

-There is one special group with the identifier **schemaleon** which is to contain the powerful administrator users who have the rights to do things like group management and language translation.
+There is one special group with the identifier **Schemaleon** which is to contain the  administrator users who have the rights to do things like group management and language translation.

 ### /schemas/shared and /schemas/primary